Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 SIN airport experience: 10/10

 Aircraft condition: 9/10

 Overall rating: 72/90

-It was definitely a flight experience to remember and its not everyday you get to fly a flight of such significance.
-This was my very first flight of such and I hope this will be my first of the many!
+It was definitely a flight experience to remember and it is not every day you get to fly a flight of such significance.
+This was my very first flight of such and I hope this will be the first of the many!